This is what we know about the suspected Killamarsh killer Damien Bendall and what could happen next

 He is 31-years-old and his address is given as Chandos Crescent, Killamarsh, Derbyshire.

-Bendall is due in court this morning for his first hearing, although it has been confirmed he will be attending via video link rather than in person.
+Bendall was due in court this morning (Wednesday, September 22) for his first hearing, although it was confirmed he would be attending via video link from prison rather than in person.

-His hearing was originally scheduled for 10am although there are thought to have been some delays to this time.
+His hearing was originally scheduled for 10am but he did not appear until around lunchtime.